SHAQ: Incorporating Shapley Value Theory into Multi-Agent Q-Learning: Complete Mathematical Proofs

-The TD error for SHAQ is necessary for the TD error for Eq.\ref{eq:shapley_q_learning_primal} (i.e. the stochastic learning process that we proved to converge to the optimal Markov Shapley Q-value in Theorem \ref{thm:proof_of_shapley_q_learning}).
+Note that the TD error of SHAQ is necessary for the TD error of Eq.\ref{eq:shapley_q_learning_primal} (i.e. the stochastic learning process that we proved to converge to the optimal Markov Shapley Q-value in Theorem \ref{thm:proof_of_shapley_q_learning}).
 For this reason, the condition $\max_{\mathbf{s}} \big\{ \sum_{i \in \mathcal{N}} \max_{a_{i}} w_{i}(\mathbf{s}, a_{i}) \big\} < \frac{1}{\gamma}$ is necessary to be satisfied so that the convergence to the optimality is possible to hold.